thomasberge/restedwf/README.md

 String result = await RestedRequests.post('http://api.something.com/login', headers: _headers, data: json.encode(_data));
 ```

+Use `json` instead of `data` and the content-type header is set automatically.
+Add whatever data to the `auth` named parameter and it will be set in the Authorization header.

 #### Handling HTTP errors

 In case you want to raise a HTTP error from within a HTTP method you need to have instantiated an Errors object.
 Pass the request object as well as the error code, and a response will be sent back to the client.
 It is imperative that you then use the return statement, or else the rest of your code will be run.